 In this method, the key space is divided into blocks $B_i$ using a linear approximation (spline), each block containing keys that share a common prefix.
-For each block $B_i$, a spline estimate of the positions is made, defined as $M_i(x) = a_i + b_i(x - x_i)$, where $a_i$ and $b_i$ are coefficients derived from control points and $x_i$ is the initial key in block $B_i$.
+For each block $B_i$, a spline estimate of the positions is made, defined as $M_i(x) = a_i + m_i(x - x_i)$, where $a_i$ and $m_i$ are coefficients derived from spline points and $x_i$ is the initial key in block $B_i$.
 The binary search is then used around $M_i(k)$ to identify the precise index $I(k)$.
-For each block $B_i$, the next key is added to a new block ($B_{i+1}$) of the SSTable if (1) the approximation error $M_i(x)$ reaches the maximum threshold $E$, or (2) the condition $|B_i|\ge B_{max}$ indicates that including the new pair of KV would exceed the maximum block size allowed.
+For each block $B_i$, the next key is added to a new block ($B_{i+1}$) of the SST if (1) the approximation error $M_i(x)$ reaches the maximum threshold $E$, or (2) the condition $|B_i|\ge b_{max}$ indicates that including the new pair of KV would exceed the maximum block size allowed.
 This approximation process is illustrated in Fig.~\hyperref[fig:methods]{\ref*{fig:methods}a}.
-As described in \S~\ref{sec:dual-objective-optimization} when the size of an added point exceeds $B_{max}$, a new block is created to maintain the optimal I/O (data access) performance of the previous block, as indicated by the cross in Fig.~\hyperref[fig:methods]{\ref*{fig:methods}a}.
-This mechanism results in a new set of spline points, introducing new blocks when the secondary optimization criterion is met, in addition to the standard blocks formed by reaching the maximum approximation error.
-Algorithm~\ref{alg:pla} showcases this approach, where $APE(line,set)$ calculates the maximum distance the points in $set$ can have from the given line $line$.
-In this context, $a_i$ is defined as $\mathcal{R}[i][0][1]$, $x_i$ corresponds to $\mathcal{R}[i][0][0]$, and $b_i$ is calculated as $\frac{\mathcal{R}[i+1][0][1] - \mathcal{R}[i][0][1]}{\mathcal{R}[i+1][0][0] - \mathcal{R}[i][0][0]}$, while the term $\text{offset}_i$ refers to $\mathcal{R}[i][1]$.
+If the size of an added point exceeds $b_{max}$, a new block is created to maintain the optimal I/O (data access) performance of the previous block.
+This mechanism results in a new set of spline points (the cross are spline points in Fig.~\hyperref[fig:methods]{\ref*{fig:methods}a}), introducing new blocks when the secondary optimization criterion is met, in addition to the standard blocks formed by reaching the maximum approximation error $E$.
+Alg.~\ref{alg:pla} showcases this approach, where $APE(line,set)$ calculates the maximum distance the points in $set$ can have from the given line $line$.
+In this context, $a_i$ is defined as $\mathcal{R}[i][0][1]$, $x_i$ corresponds to $\mathcal{R}[i][0][0]$, and $m_i$ is calculated as $\frac{\mathcal{R}[i+1][0][1] - \mathcal{R}[i][0][1]}{\mathcal{R}[i+1][0][0] - \mathcal{R}[i][0][0]}$, while the term $\text{offset}_i$ refers to $\mathcal{R}[i][1]$.

-\subsubsection{\textbf{Piecewise Regression Approximation (PRA)}}
+\subsubsection{\textbf{Piecewise Regression Approximation (PRA).}}